Eyes All Around

 –from an 18th c. alchemical manuscript, collection of Dr. C. Rusch, Appenzell, Switzerland

 The perceptual phenomenon of seeing all of reality as made up of “hundreds of eyes,” or infinite “convex mirrors” reflecting all the colors of the spectrum is a persistent image in the writings of mystics and visionaries of many cultures and has been portrayed by at least as many artists.
-In Buddhist philosophy, it is known as Indra’s Net.
+In Buddhist philosophy, it is reminiscent of the metaphysical concept of Indra’s Net.
 In the Bible it surfaces as the “wheel within a wheel…filled with eyes all around” of Ezekiel’s vision, and is often alluded to in representations of certain scenes of the revelation of St. John the Divine:

 In the 1920s, the German-American Gestalt psychologist Heinrich Klüver identified, through experimentation with mescaline, what he termed form constants: geometric organizing principles which are recurringly percieved during hallucinations, lucid dreams, and other visionary experiences.
 In the years since, some neurologists have linked Klüver’s form constants to certain physical structures within the visual cortex.
 These hallucinatory structures are essentially identical to the perennial visionary motif of “eyes all around”—indeed, the psychedelically-inspired works by popular artists like Alex Grey have a close affinity with the “hidden” geometric elements of the Ghent Altarpiece: